apache/echarts-doc/en/option/series/treemap.md

     },
     {
         value: [23, 59, 12]
-        // if there is no children，here could be nothing.
+        // if there is no children, here could be nothing.
     },
     ...
 ]